 You must also be able to prove that the property owner had actual knowledge of the risk or hazard on his property.
 This can be more difficult to prove than you think.
 It’s not enough to prove that there was a hazard on the property.
 You must be able to also provide evidence that the owner had knowledge of the risk, which can be tricky.
 For example, if the property owner is located nearby to the property, it may be easier to prove that he should have been aware of the danger.
 If the owner is located further away from the property, you may have to prove that proper inspections should have revealed dangers on the property and the owner failed to do so.

 If your loved one has suffered injuries from a slip and fall accident, speak to one of our Atlanta slip and fall lawyers at our firm to learn whether your claim qualifies for damages.
 It is important to talk to an attorney before you file a claim for damages so you know all of your legal rights to a claim.
-Our slip and fall attorneys at the Katz Law Firm can help guide you in your injury claim.
+Our slip and fall attorneys at the Katz Personal Injury Lawyers can help guide you in your injury claim.